Amos Chase

-Amos Chase (1718–1818) was the first deacon of the first Congregational Church and one of the founders of Pepperellborough, ME (which is now Saco, ME).
+Amos Chase (1718–1818) was the first deacon of the first Congregational Church and one of the founders of Pepperellborough, Maine (which is now Saco, Maine).

 Dea.
 Chase was one of the pioneers in the area.
 He first came to Saco in about 1734, and soon after the division of the Humphrey Scamman property in 1736, purchased a part of the estate at the lower ferry and built an ordinary (tavern) there.
 He kept the ferry for several years, and was one of the builders of the first bridge on the west side of Indian Island.
-He drove the first team of oxen to Saco, ME, and moved there in 1741.
+He drove the first team of oxen to Saco, Maine, and moved there in 1741.
 His daughter was the first white child born in the town.
 Due to Indian wars, he moved to Newbury in 1744, then back to Saco in 1753.

 He was chosen as selectman at the first town meeting of Pepperellborough in 1762.
 Chase was active during the Revolutionary War, serving on the town's first Committee of Correspondence and on its Committee of Inspection.